build-trust/ockam/examples/app/portals/README.md

 If you prefer to install the app manually, download and install it using the appropriate dmg file for your Mac.
 If you have an Apple Silicon based Mac, install from [this dmg file](https://github.com/build-trust/ockam/releases/download/ockam_v0.113.0/ockam.app.aarch64-apple-darwin.dmg).
 If you have an Intel based Mac, install from [this dmg file](https://github.com/build-trust/ockam/releases/download/ockam_v0.113.0/ockam.app.x86_64-apple-darwin.dmg).

-Next let's see the Portals.app in action in this quick ~1 minute video:
+Next, let's see the Portals.app in action in this quick 2 minute video (please unmute for an explanation of what is happening):

 https://github.com/build-trust/ockam/assets/159583/e07ebb8e-b6f6-436b-8f5c-d7e7c4c19e5e